offen/offen/docs/docs/running-offen/using-the-command.md

   -force
         allow setup to delete existing data
   -forceid string
-        force usage of given valid UUID as account ID -name string
+        force usage of given valid UUID as account ID (this is meant to be used in tests or similar - you probably do not want to use this)
+  -name string
         the account name
   -password string
-        the password used for login
+        the password used for login (must be at least 8 characters long) -populate
-  -populate
         in case required secrets are missing from the configuration, create and persist them in the target env file -source string
-        a configuration file
+        a configuration file (this is an experimental feature - do not use it if you are not sure)
 ```

 In case the current runtime configuration is missing required secrets, you can use the `-populate` flag and the command will generate the missing values and store them on the system, so that they get picked up when the application is run the next time.